AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 flagged.
 Recursive subprograms in generic instantiations are flagged.

+Ghost code and assertion code such as pre & post conditions or code inside of `pragma Assert` is not flagged either by default.

 The rule does not take into account implicit calls that are the result of computing default initial values for an object or a subcomponent thereof as a part of the elaboration of an object declaration.